-*Develop and trial final 3 areas of learning (AOL) for;
+*Develop and trial 3 Areas of Learning (AOLs) for-

 Inspection Area 4 : Care Support & Guidance

-*Introduce and launch personal centre planning – whole school initiative
+*Introduce and launch personal centred planning as a whole school initiative;

 Inspection Area 5 : Leadership

-*Develop middle leaders in their knowledge and understanding of the monitoring, recording and reporting process linked to accountability and curriculum for Wales (2022).
+*Develop middle leaders in their knowledge and understanding of the Monitoring Evaluation & Recording process linked to the new curriculum;

-*Key stage leader to work with foundation staff in year two to shadow and coach staff in moderation, standards and curriculum.
+*Foundation Phase KS leader to work with Foundation phase staff to lead moderation, standards and the curriculum.